 On May 29, 1999, AMJ hosted a Santa Clara, California conference titled “United for Al-Quds,” sponsored by a number of U.S.-based Islamist groups including the Hamas-linked Holy Land Foundation.
 Several speakers at the event alleged that the eradication of the Islamic Caliphate had been orchestrated by a Zionist/Western conspiracy.
 Keynote speaker Yusuf Islam (formerly Cat Stevens) said: “So, now we can see why the Jews were punished so severely ...
 [T]hey were cursed because of their lack of obedience.”

-In 1999 AMJ co-organized a boycott campaign against Burger King, in protest against the fast-food franchise’s decision to build a restaurant in an Israeli settlement community, which AMJ called “Palestinian territory occupied by Israel.”
-Said AMJ, “This settlement was built illegally on land seized from Muslims and Christians by Israel after it conquered the territory around Jerusalem in 1967,” said AMJ.
+Also in 1999 AMJ co-organized a boycott campaign against Burger King, to protest the fast-food franchise’s decision to build a restaurant in an Israeli settlement community that AMJ described as “Palestinian territory occupied by Israel.”
+“This settlement was built illegally on land seized from Muslims and Christians by Israel after it conquered the territory around Jerusalem in 1967,” said AMJ.

 In 1999 as well, AMJ pressured the Disney Corporation not to identify Jerusalem as the “Jewish capital” of Israel at a World Expo in Florida.